hamelsmu/python-notes/blog/content/post/py.md

 When code stops execution and waits for an external event to occur (like a connection to be made, or data to be sent), this is often referred to as [blocking](https://stackoverflow.com/questions/2407589/what-does-the-term-blocking-mean-in-programming).

-One important utility of Python threads is that it allows you to force blocking process to share CPU resources better.
-However, Python thread's share a single CPU due to Python's [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL).
+One important utility of Python threads is that it allows you to force blocking processes to share CPU resources better.
+However, Python threads share a single CPU due to Python's [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL).

 Therefore, you have to think carefully about what kind of tasks you execute on threads.
-If you try to execute CPU bound tasks the tasks will compete with each other and slow each other down.
-David demonstrates this with this script that sends a bunch of requests to our threaded server:
+If you try to execute CPU bound tasks, these tasks will compete with each other and slow each other down.
+David demonstrates this with the below script that sends requests to our threaded server:

 ```py
 #perf1.py